Mushy-Avocado/KA-exporter/README.md

 ### Documentation

-Load the script.
 You need to have a canvas with a class of "sketch" on the target canvas you want to load.

 Example program:
 ```